angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 with double Force of Will available now.

 Maybe they cast a :card[Spirit of the Labyrinth] off of Cavern of Souls and Chrome Mox.
-Suddenly Your Ideas is useless and Ponder can't help.
+Suddenly your Ideas is useless and Ponder can't help.
 Having the SW means you can pass twice, cycle SW in their turn and then try to play TO with double Force of Will (pitching Ponder and IU) and even have access to one of the Petals in case they have removed one of your lands.